una-dinosauria/better-than-tit-for-tat/README.md

 ## The Blog Post

-I wrote a blog post analyzing the paper on my blog [over here](http://jltmtz.github.io/game%20theory/2014/09/03/better-than-tit-for-that/).
+I wrote a [blog post](http://jltmtz.github.io/game%20theory/2014/09/03/better-than-tit-for-that/) analyzing the paper.
 The 2 main contributions of the paper, which end up evolving a strategy that outperforms tit-for-tat reside in

 * Noting that in the real world it is very hard to follow a deterministic strategy.
 Therefore, it makes more sense to represent strategies as probabilities
 * Demonstrating that it is possible to efficiently simulate large populations and iterations of the Prisoner's Dilemma under these conditions

+But of course, check the blog to see the details.